 If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 We would welcome the opportunity to resolve your concerns ourselves, however, so please contact us first, using the details in Part 14.

 6. What Data Do You Collect and How?

-Depending upon your use of Our Site, You may give us Personal Data:
+Depending upon your use of Our Sites and Mobile Apps, You may give us Personal Data:

 When you enter Personal Data for the Service

 When you otherwise provide Personal Data to us through Key Third Parties or elsewhere.